rrousselGit/flutter_hooks/README.md

 useC();
 ```

-Here everything works fine; all hooks keep their states.
+Here everything works fine and all hooks maintain their state.

 Now consider that we removed `HookB`.
 We now have: